choria-legacy/marionette-collective/website/security.md

 scope here, you should use their documentation or the recently released book for details of that.

+### The AES+RSA securith plugin
+When using the [AES security plugin] each user also gets a private and public key, like with SSH you need to ensure that the private keys remain private and not shared between users.

+This plugin can be configured to distribute public keys at the cost of some security, you can also manually distribute keys for the most secure setup.

+The public / private key pair is used to encrypt using AES and then to encrypt the key used during the AES phase using RSA.
+This provides encrypted payloads securing the reply strucutres.

+The client embeds a _caller_ structure in each request, if RSA decryption pass the rest of the MCollective agents, auditing etc can securely know who initiated a request.

+This caller is used later during Authorization and Auditing.

+This plugin comes with a significant setup, maintenance and performance overhead if all you need is to securely identify users use the SSL security plugin instead.

+### The SSL security plugin
 When using the [SSL security plugin] each user also gets a private and public certificate, like with SSH you need to ensure that the private keys remain private and not be shared between users.
 The public part needs to be